What are social stories?

 You can read Carol Gray’s The new Social Story™ book or use online resources to learn how to write social stories.

-Professionals like psychologists and speech pathologists can train you in writing social stories for your child.
+Professionals like psychologists and speech pathologists can teach you how to write social stories for your child.
 They can also advise you on the best way to deliver the stories – for example, by reading them aloud, making videos or having your child read them.

 Where can you find a practitioner?